 Dogs today have different types of facial markings and some markings are distinctive of certain breeds, so much that they're in some breed standards.
 Here's a quick rundown on some of the most common facial markings in dogs:

 - Haggerty dot: a little circle of dark hair found on top of the head in the middle of a white blaze.
 Often seen in Boston terriers.
+According to the Boston terrier Club of America, dogs with this marking are descendants of one of the original lines of Boston terriers owned by the Haggerty family in the early 1900s.

 - Blenheim spot: also known as the mark of "Duchess Thumb Print" is a chestnut spot in the middle of the forehead seen in Cavalier King Charles spaniels.